Constraining the neutral hydrogen fraction during reionization: Cross-simulation inference using power spectrum and bispectrum: Inference framework

 We perform Bayesian parameter inference using the {\sf emcee} ensemble sampler \citep{Foreman-Mackey2013}.
 Our analysis compares two cases: (i) an inference based exclusively on power spectrum, and (ii) a joint analysis combining $P(k)$ and $B(k_1, n, \cos \theta)$.
 To ensure that $\xb \in [0,1]$, we operate in logit-transformed space, $u_z = \mathrm{logit}[\xb(z)]$.

 A central challenge in cross-simulation validation is the inherent systematic bias between different modeling frameworks.
 To address this, we adopt an input calibration scheme motivated by the Bayesian calibration formalism for computer models developed by \citep{Kennedy2002} and extended by \citep{Higdon01062008}.
 The emulator is trained on a globally calibrated input, $\xb^{\rm emu} = \sigma(u_z + \delta_{\rm global})$, where $\sigma$ is the sigmoid function and $\delta_{\rm global}$ is the input deformation factor that accounts for the systematic bias in the emulator.
-Additionally, we introduce a global amplitude parameter, $A$, to capture multiplicative calibration offsets.
-We apply uniform priors for nuisance parameters with strict limits $\log A \in [-5, 5]$ and $\delta_{\rm global} \in [-2, 2]$ in the logit space to ensure the parameter values remain meaningful.
-By marginalizing over the nuisance parameters $A$ and $\delta$, we obtain meaningful constraints on $\xb$ while mitigating the effects of cross-simulation mismatches.
+Additionally, a redshift-dependent amplitude calibration $A(z) = A_1 (z - z_\mathrm{ref}) + A_0$ is utilized to capture multiplicative offsets, where $z_\mathrm{ref} = 10$ is chosen as the pivot redshift.
+This linear parametrization allows the calibration to adapt to redshift-dependent differences in the ionization history (Figure~\ref{fig:xhi_history}b) while maintaining computational tractability.
+We apply uniform priors $A_1 \in [-1.0, 1.0]$ and $A_0 \in [-5.0, 5.0]$ directly to the linear amplitude calibration $A(z)=A_1(z-z_{\rm ref})+A_0$, requiring $A(z)>0$ at all analysed redshifts, and $\delta_\mathrm{global} \in [-2,2]$ to the logit-space shift in $\xb$.
+By marginalizing over the nuisance parameters $\mathbf{A_1,A_0}$ and $\delta$, we obtain meaningful constraints on $\xb$ while mitigating the effects of cross-simulation mismatches.
+Appendix~\ref{app:calibration_impact} shows that without these calibration parameters, the cross-simulation inference catastrophically fails at $z = 7$--$9$.
 This strategy will be vital for future SKA observations (see e.g., SKA SDC3b: EoR inference\footnote{\url{https://sdc3.skao.int/challenges/inference}}).

 For the power spectrum, the likelihood is defined as: